robertmitchellv/robertmitchellv.github.io/_posts/2015-04-03-Pandas-Cheatsheet-Evolving.markdown

 comments: true
 categories:
 ---
-### As I learn more this page will be updated
+## As I learn more this page will be updated (and hopefully improved!)

-The goal of this post has two aims; one, to keep me from googling pandas questions that I've forgotten already.
-I feel like Sisyphus!
-So, here are :
+The goal of this post is to keep me from googling pandas questions that I've forgotten.
+I don't know how many times I've looked at the results and seen five or more StackOverflow links that have clearly already been clicked on; I feel like Sisyphus when this happens!
+So, here is what I'm currently committing to memory:

 ### Make matplotlib.pyplot look better with no effort:
 {% highlight python linenos %}